MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 	- If a force is applied on an object but it does not move ($s=0$), then no work is done on it.
 	- On a **force-displacement** graph, **work** is the integral.

+##### Collisions may be elastic and inelastic; kinetic energy is conserved in elastic collisions
+- Literally what the objective says.

 #### Car Crashes
 ##### Seatbelts
 - Due to Newton's first law, if a car suddenly decelerates, then the occupants will stay in motion, flying out the window or hitting it (bad).
 Seatbelts oppose the inertia of occupants' bodies.